arviCV/redata/CONTRIBUTING.md

 To be able to test changes you made in Redata, you will need to run it in dev mode.
 This way your changes will be used to generate metrics and dashboards.

-Setup is pretty the same, as for testing it in local mode, just use different docker-compose file to run it.
+Setup is pretty much the same, as for testing it in local mode, just use different docker-compose file to run it.

 ```
 git clone https://github.com/redata-team/redata.git